-driven by factors such as wind speed, altitude, proximity to coast etc. The available footprint may also dictate the use of alternative technologies in order to fit the required plant and equipment, which can come at a price.
+Site location can drive the use of alternative technologies, driven by factors such as wind speed, altitude, proximity to coast etc. The available footprint may also dictate the use of alternative technologies in order to fit the required plant and equipment, which can come at a price.
 Some plant and equipment may also require to be housed indoors at an additional cost.
 The choices between cable and overhead line in connecting the site with the wider network will also affect the cost of the project.

-required across the four sites, due to the relatively small size of the transformers and surrounding background noise levels relative to sensitive noise receptors.
+It is unlikely that any significant noise mitigation will be required across the four sites, due to the relatively small size of the transformers and surrounding background noise levels relative to sensitive noise receptors.
 However, should operational levels and background studies show a need, then mitigation would likely be in the form of enclosures or walls that are designed to absorb any noise above tolerable levels.